A fine city

 Angel Yard is in Norwich, a medieval city in the East of England, UK.
 Norwich is 90 minutes away from London by train and 30 minutes' drive from the nearest beach.

-Our half-acre site (approx. 0.2 hectares) is on Sussex Street, a Georgian and Victorian residential area, just a short walk from the city centre.
+Our two-thirds-of-an-acre site (approx. 0.27 hectares) is on Sussex Street, a Georgian and Victorian residential area, just a short walk from the city centre.
 It used to be home to Sussex House but, following bomb damage, it became a mason’s yard and then an industrial unit.

 The site is a short walk from the River Wensum and Marriott’s Way, an off-road cycle and foot path.
 It’s close to Magdalen Street, a vibrant area with a rich mix of independent shops and cafes.
 There’s a zero-waste store, vegan and vegetarian-friendly restaurants, record and vintage shops, charity shops and supermarkets.

 As an UNESCO City of Literature, Norwich is home to the National Centre for Writing (we’re even known as the City of Stories).
 We’re lucky to have the internationally-renowned, treasure-filled Sainsbury Centre for Visual Arts right on our doorstep, too.

 The Norfolk and Norwich Festival turns the city into a stage for two weeks each May, bringing world-class talent and new, pop-up meeting places to our Fine City.
 The Norwich Lanes Fayre turns the streets into a triumphant party for one weekend each summer.

 Norwich Arts Centre and The Waterfront keep us dancing to top-notch music and invite innovative performers to our doorstep all year round.
 Theatre Royal and Norwich Playhouse welcome in an impressive programme of big names and independent acts, from comedy through to spoken word, drama, musicals and dance.

 Shopping & eating